SpivEgin/devenv/source/django-jet/docs/dashboard_custom.rst

 ================

 .. note::
-   The Legion Market JET Dashboard tries to be as compatible as possible with django-admin-tools dashboard so that django-admin-tools modules could be easily ported to The Legion Market JET.
+   TLM JET Dashboard tries to be as compatible as possible with django-admin-tools dashboard so that django-admin-tools modules could be easily ported to TLM JET.
 In most cases in will be enough to change python imports and remove extending in modules templates.

 Dashboard represents ``Dashboard`` class instance with ``DashboardModule`` class instances as its children.